Salmon Patties and Paleo Tartar Sauce

-- Add the almond flour a little bit at a time, stirring until the mixture isn’t too moist or too dry.
+- Add the coconut flour a little bit at a time, stirring until the mixture isn’t too moist or too dry.
 You should be able to form a ball and flatten it without it falling apart.

 - Cook both sides until golden brown, roughly 3-5 minutes each.
 Put in an oven-safe container and keep in the oven to stay warm.

 - Serve with tartar sauce or lemon juice and on a bed of butter lettuce (or greens of choice).

 - 1 cup Homemade Mayo

 - 1-2 Tbsp lemon juice

 - 3 raw and probiotic dill pickles, minced

 - few cranks of the black pepper